 Foam roller calf exercises for runners

-While we are on the subject of foam rollers, it might be a good idea to briefly cover The Marathon Stick, which is used in much the same way, but better for more portable use.
-You might find that some areas are easier to reach with the marathon stick and that it might be a good thing to carry in the suitcase for long nights on the road.
+While we are on the subject of foam rollers, it might be a good idea to briefly cover the Marathon Stick, which is used in much the same way, but more portable.
+You might find that some areas are easier to reach with the marathon stick, which means it is a good thing to carry in the suitcase for long nights on the road.
 There are many lengths available, so you should be able to find one that works for you.

 The stick roller for runners

-One of the most common techniques in regards to using the stick is to pull it over the spots on the muscles that are tight, like a rolling pin.
-Make sure to apply the right amount of pressure, as the more you apply the more you can reap the benefits.
-The same exercise for calves that was done with the roller can be done with the stick.
+One of the most common techniques to using the marathon stick is to pull it over muscle knots, like a rolling pin.
+Make sure to apply the right amount of pressure.
+The more you apply the more you can reap the benefits.
+The same exercise for calves that was done with the foam roller can be done with the stick.
 Simply roll the stick over the entire length of the muscle, being sure to apply pressure directed to the muscles.

-Foam rollers are one of the fastest growing trends in the athletic world today and one of the major improvements in the field today.
-By learning to prepare one’s body for any kind of activity, whether it be running or not, athletes everywhere can enjoy better running performance and achieve longer, smooth muscles.
+Foam rollers are one of the fastest-growing trends in the athletic world today and one of the major improvements in the field today.
+By learning to prepare one’s body for any kind of activity, whether it be running or not, athletes everywhere can enjoy a better running performance and achieve longer smooth muscles.